BlueBrain/nat/kg/CONVENTIONS.md

 ### Style rules

+`@type` field value is always a list so that lookups in Python are consistent.

 Indent the dicts like pretty JSONs.
 So, no { ... } or [ ... ] on one line.

+Last element of dicts and lists has a `,` at the end for more readable git diffs.

+The `mapping` dict is always at the beginning of the function body.

 For sibling fields in the dict(s) of the `transform_xyz()`function, introduce an empty line between fields.

-Last element of dicts has a `,` at the end for more readable git diffs.

-The `mapping` dict is always at the beginning of the function body.

 #### Function order